 Four French children killed after train mows into school bus

-PERPIGNAN, France: At least four children were killed and seven others seriously injured on Thursday (Dec 14) after a train crashed into a school bus at a level crossing in southern France, police sources said.
+PERPIGNAN, France: At least four children were killed and 19 people injured, seven seriously, on Thursday (Dec 14) after a train crashed into a school bus at a level crossing in southern France.

 The bus, which was carrying around 20 students from a local secondary school, was struck by the train in Millas about 18 kilometres west of the city of Perpignan, close to the Spanish border.